 If you’d like to know more about how these colleges and universities were selected, you should visit the ranking methodology page.

 Students should not let costs stop them from applying to this school since 84.0% of undergraduates receive financial assistance.
-The typical scholarship granted to freshmen is $20,260 with 93.0% of freshmen obtaining some type of scholarship.
-Take a deeper dive to check out just how well Quinnipiac ranks in other categories.
+89.0% of freshmen return for their 2nd year.
+Take a virtual tour for more information on Quinnipiac's campus.

 It's hard to beat Assumption College if you wish to study Public Relations & Advertising.
 Graduates of the Public Relations program earn an average of $37,004 in their early career salary and $73,179 in their mid-career salary.
 Worcester, Massachusetts is an excellent area for learners who appreciate the fast-paced city life.

 For graduates who want to carry on following their bachelor's degree, this school has graduate programs available.
 With its low net price and its excellent academic programs, Assumption College is a great investment, attaining a rank of #11 in Massachusetts.
 A virtual tour could be a great way to learn more about Assumption College.

 It is difficult to beat Suffolk University if you wish to pursue Public Relations & Advertising as a major.
 Suffolk University public relations & advertising graduates make 6.6% more than the standard public relations student.
 Situated in Boston, Massachusetts, this university is right for young people who thrive in a city setting.

 Get more than 22 on the ACT?
 That is over the usual applicant score, so you have a good possibility of getting in.
 Suffolk has an impressive student-to-faculty ratio of 13:1, so learners should have a lot of opportunities to work with their teachers.
 Go on a virtual tour to explore more about Suffolk.